sandsmark/repliqode/README.md

 Not very complete yet, but allows you to load and run .replicode files, and tries to visualize the rmem.

+Also just playing a bit with hive plots.

 ## Building

 To build just open repliqode.pro in QtCreator, or run qmake && make manually